 According to an analysis of the Canadian Community Health Survey (CCHS) - Nutrition data, a significant number of Canadian adults are at risk of inadequate nutrient intakes.
-Beef contains 7 of the nutrients that many Canadians need more of in their diets - iron, zinc, magnesium, potassium, and the B vitamins, B{12} , B_6 and thiamin.
-An analysis of the Canadian Community Health Survey (CCHS) - Nutrition adults are
+Beef contains 7 of the nutrients that many Canadians need more of in their diets - iron, zinc, magnesium, potassium, and the B vitamins, $B{12},\,B_6$ and thiamin.
+2,3